CrankOne/lpkgm/README.rst

   data, databases, etc)

 In cases when CMake is used, the package can be distributed with `CPack <https://cmake.org/cmake/help/latest/module/CPack.html>`_.
-In cases when it is not enough, an installer extension module can be utilized (including a shell script).
+If it is not enough, an installer extension module can be utilized (up to lowest level of a shell script).

 Reference document structure
 ============================